knassen/personal-tech/README.md

   - I may add some additional Perl programs of general interest.
 For example, I recently added the cklg SAS log checking program to the Perl page.
+    And this is the cklg program I updated last year because it was complaining about using old-style code.
+It should work fine now.

   - I'm done converting the site to HTML5 standards.
 This may result in odd page formatting that is yet to be fixed.

+  - I found a backup of my web site from just prior to it being deleted.
+    This makes some things much easier, although I still would have had to go through the conversion to HTML5.
+The main thing is I got all the files back, including things that were linked to in the original web pages.

-  - I'm still comparing to the Internet Archive for things I may have missed.
+  - I still have the Internet Archive for comparisons if I need it.
 The Vim functions for SAS programming were one such retrieval that was not in my local files.
-I'm trying to get pages back to their last status before deletion.
-This led to the main index.html page being updated with a new image and an adjustment of content.
+It also led to the main index.html page being updated with a new image and an adjustment of content.

 There are still some good and interesting items here, even if they are ancient in computer terms.
 No AIs were around to help when this site was set up originally.
 At least, you can see how things used to be done.

 I hope you will find a few things here that are worthwhile.
+And maybe they will give you some ideas.
 I still use some of these programs.